-This Document contains information affecting the Na This Document contains information affecting the Na-tional Defense of the United States, within the mean-ing of Title 18, Sections 793 and 794, of the U.S. Code, as amended.
+This Document contains information affecting the National Defense of the United States, within the meaning of Title 18, Sections 753 and 794, of the U.S. Code, as amended.
 He transmission or revelation of its contents to or receipt by an unauthorized person is prohibited by law.
 The reproduction of this form is prohibited.